 DEFINED King James Bible that contains chaff—due to

-The Bible For Today's additions of distorted and out of context definitions.
+The Bible For Today's additions of distorted, out of context, and

 In reference to Waite's remark that "God makes no mistakes": If D. A. Waite and his son, D. A.